 This chapter was originally supposed to be on graphic medicine but I started working on this chapter in summer 2020 when the city I live in was the epicenter of the coronavirus pandemic.
 When I began drawing about the pandemic (outside the scope of my dissertation) it was to cope with the isolation and with the grief of losing a loved one to Covid-19 complications, but it eventually turned into a larger exploration of the commodification of healthcare in the US, medical racism, wealth disparity and how Covid-19 has exposed the existing inequities in our socioeconomic structure.
 I approach the subject from my position as an immigrant in the United States so I also cover how, in India, the government's lack of contingency plan's for the working class affected thousands of migrant workers who lost their livelihoods (in some cases, their lives) in the wake of the nationwide lockdown that was meant to curb the virus spread.
 Excerpt from this chapter to be published in the debut title of Graphic Mundi

 Apart from using comics in my scholarship, I have also been incorporating comics into my teaching in every course I have taught during the length of my PhD, including in classes like "Adaptations and Animations in Global Film" and in "Contemporary World Literature".
-This summer I got the opportunity to teach an exclusively comics class that I called "Comics, Culture and Identity".
-I am scheduled to teach another version of this class in January--this time, I am tweaking the goals of the class slightly, and calling it "The Politics of Cartooning".
+In 2020, I got the opportunity to teach two exclusively comics classes: "Comics, Culture and Identity" and "The Politics of Cartooning."
+In summer 2021, I am teaching "Comics and Illness: An intro Graphic Medicine"

 In all of these classes I have used the same basic principles I do in my own work.
 One of the major assignments in these classes is a "Visual Annotation Project", inspired by Nick Sousanis's classes on comics--the resources of which, Nick generously shares with the world.
 The other is a "Make Your Own Comic" project that I have found students tend to have a lot of fun with.
 I am attaching some examples of the former category below (shared with permission from the students).